 Paul Sagan, the company's second chief executive, was elected to the Akamai Board of Directors in January 2005, and he served as Vice Chairman from January 2013 until May 2015.
 Mr. Sagan joined Akamai in October 1998 as chief operating officer, became president the following year, and was CEO from April 2005 until 2013 when Tom Leighton succeeded him as the company's chief executive.

 President Obama appointed Mr. Sagan to the President's National Security Telecommunications Advisory Committee in 2010.
-Governor Charlie Baker appointed Mr. Sagan to be Chair of the Massachusetts Board of Elementary and Secondary Education in 2015.
+Governor Charlie Baker appointed Mr. Sagan to be Chairman of the Massachusetts Board of Elementary and Secondary Education in 2015.

 Before joining Akamai, Mr. Sagan served as senior advisor to the World Economic Forum from 1997 to 1998, and from 1991 until 1997 he held a number of management positions at Time Warner, including president and editor of new media at Time Inc. from 1995 until 1997.
 As an executive at Time Warner, Mr. Sagan was a founder of Road Runner, the world's first broadband cable modem service, and Pathfinder, one of the early web properties that pioneered Internet advertising.